bharaniuk/bharaniuk.github.io/projects.md

 ### Twitter Analytics Web Service

-<details><summary>Fully managed high-performance multi-tier web service with Amazon EKS and RDS on the cloud.
+<details><summary>Fully managed high-performance multi-tier web service with Amazon EKS and RDS.
 Performed ETL using Spark to reduce 1TB Twitter data to 60GB</summary>
 <ul>
 <li>Worked in a team of 3 to build a Vertx-based web application that recommends similar Twitter users </li>